Turnover

 Stores worldwide

-Bidfood UAE is a leading foodservice distributor in the United Arab Emirates, part of the global Bidcorp family.
-It operates as part of Bidfood Middle East, which also serves Saudi Arabia, Oman, Bahrain, and Jordan, with a focus on delivering food, beverages, and non-food products to the hospitality industry.
+Bidfood UAE is a leading foodservice distributor in the United Arab Emirates, specializing in supplying premium food, beverages, and related products to the hospitality sector.

 Turnover